A can-do challenge? Italian 'sardines' take on Salvini

-REGGIO EMILIO, Italy (Reuters) - Italy has had many colourful political symbols over the years, including oak trees, olive trees and daisies.
+REGGIO EMILIA, Italy (Reuters) - Italy has had many colourful political symbols over the years, including oak trees, olive trees and daisies.
 Now, a new one has suddenly swum into view and is posing a problem for far-right leader Matteo Salvini.

 The humble sardine is the emblem of a nascent movement that is challenging Salvini’s League party and looking to halt his seemingly inexorable rise to power - initially in the wealthy northern region of Emilia-Romagna where regional elections are set for January, and then further afield.